cardano-foundation/developer-portal/docs/operate-a-stake-pool/ansible-cardano-node.md

 ansible --version
 ```

-## Playbooks
+### Playbooks
 Playbooks are a way of chaining commands together, essentially creating a blueprint or set of procedual instructions.
-Ansible executes the playbook in sequence and verifies the result of each command before moving onto the next.
+Ansible executes the playbook in sequence and verifies the result of each command before moving onto the next one.
 If you cancel the playbook execution partway through and restart it later, only the commands that haven’t completed previously will execute—the rest will be skipped.

 Some basic playbook terminology is given below.